schwanbeck/YSMR/README.md

 + save time violin plot : True
 	+ When set to True a violin plot of the track times will be generated.
 	+ Accepts 'True' or 'False'.
-+ save acr violin plot : False
++ save acr violin plot : True
 	+ When set to True a violin plot of the tracks arc-chord ratio will be generated.
 	+ Accepts 'True' or 'False'.
 + save length violin plot : True